polterguy/polterguy.github.io/documentation/magic/components/bazar/index.md

 # The Bazaar, an AppStore for your server

-The bazaar component is Magic's integrated _"AppStore"_, and allows you to install backend micro services on the fly, without interrupting normal usage.
-It resolves towards Aista's Bazaar, which contains several pre-fabricated backend micro services, serving some generic requirement, such as translations, email sending, etc. Below is a screenshot of the component.
+The Bazaar component is Magic's integrated _"AppStore"_, and allows you to install backend micro services on the fly, without interrupting normal usage.
+It resolves towards Aista's Bazaar, that contains several pre-fabricated backend micro services, serving some generic requirement, such as translations, email sending, etc. Below is a screenshot of the component during installation of a module.

 ![The Bazaar](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/bazaar.jpg)